Roma joins comeback kings of Europe

-UEFA Champions League comeback king Barcelona was dethroned in the Italian capital on Wednesday (AEST), as Roma completed one of the most unlikely turnarounds in quarter-final history.
+UEFA Champions League comeback king Barcelona was dethroned in the Italian capital on Wednesday (NZST), as Roma completed one of the most unlikely turnarounds in quarter-final history.

 Eusebio Di Francesco's side came back from a 4-1 first-leg deficit to progress to the last eight on away goals after a thrilling 3-0 win in front of its home fans.